andrecowie/kiwisle/Backlog.md

 - Planning & Tracking.
 - Review & Forward Planning.

-This document will look at the items that need to be completed for the project to be successful.
+    This document will look at the items that need to be completed for the project to be successful, in an as transperant agile way as possible.
+Given the process.

 - [x] [Iteration 1](##iteration-1)
 - [ ] [Iteration 2](##iteration-2)